aspose-pdf/Aspose-PDF-Tutorials/pdf/english/java/advanced-features/java-pdf-tagging-aspose-pdf-enhancement/_index.md

 ---
-title: "Java PDF Tagging with Aspose.PDF&#58; Enhance Accessibility and Structure"
+title: "How to Tag PDF in Java with Aspose.PDF: Enhance Accessibility and Structure"
-description: "Learn how to enhance accessibility in your Java-based PDFs using Aspose.PDF.
-This guide covers adding titles, headers, and structured content for better document organization."
+description: "Learn how to tag PDF files using Aspose.PDF for Java.
+This guide covers adding titles, headers, paragraphs, and accessibility tags for better document organization."
-date: "2025-04-14"
+date: "2025-12-10"
 weight: 1
 url: "/java/advanced-features/java-pdf-tagging-aspose-pdf-enhancement/"
 keywords:
 - Java PDF tagging with Aspose.PDF
 - Aspose.PDF accessibility features
 - structure PDF documents in Java
 ---

 {{< blocks/products/pf/main-wrap-class >}}